All about invoicing under GST :

 - The date of Issue of the Bill of Supply.

 - For a registered buyer, the name, address and GSTIN number should also be included.

 - HSN code of goods or Accounting Code for Services.

 - The description of the goods or services sold.

 - The value of said goods or services after adjusting for discount.

 - Signature of the seller.

-The GST Act is sure to bring much clarity to transactions between traders and between merchants and customers.
-The invoice formats as seen under the GST is also more detailed compared to the current invoices prepared under the current tax regime.The most significant benefit of the GST Act is that it will absorb over 17 indirect taxes into one consolidated tax.
-Invoicing under the GST Act is going to change the way trade is conducted in India.
+The GST Act is sure to bring much clarity to transactions between traders and between merchants and customers, Because the invoice formats as seen under the GST is also more detailed compared to the current invoices prepared under the current tax regime.The most significant benefit of the GST Act is that it will absorb over 17 indirect taxes into one consolidated tax.
+Invoicing under the GST Act is going to change the way trade is conduct in India.